Home » Ted Bundy Seattle Locations » This Location

 In February 2021, the school changed its name to Dr. Dolores Silas High School.

-Bundy's family sold his childhood home in 1968
+Bundy's parents sold his childhood home in 1968

 Bundy lived at this address up until September 1966, when he moved to the McMahon Hall dormitory building at the University of Washington campus in Seattle.

-Two years later, in 1968, his parents sold this house and moved to 3214 North 20th Street.
+Two years later, in 1968, his parents sold the property and moved to 3214 North 20th Street.

 The address and the GPS coordinates for this location are as follows: